luizerkp/weather-app/README.md

 # weather-app
-A weather app that makes use of the openweather API.
-It allows the user to search for a city and display the weather information.
+A weather app that makes use of the openweather API for weather information and tom tom geocode API for accurate geocode information.
+It allows the user to search for a location and display the weather information in that location and have it displayed on screen.
+When the user makes a search, a request is made of the tom tom API for geocode information based on the user input.
+This data is then used to make a request of the openweather API using the latitdue and longitude results of the tom tom API request.

+In this progject I am exploring the new promise feature of ES8 "async/await", as well using the promise pattern.
+I also explore the fetch API for handling HTTP requests and responses.
+I learned how to handle errors in a promise chains and how to use the promise pattern to make a HTTP request and handling the response data.